Pinoy Big Brother: Connect: Auditions

-Pinoy Big Brother: Connect was first revealed during the October 18, 2020 episode of ASAP Natin 'To!, along with new audition mechanics for this newest season.
-Owing to the ongoing COVID-19 pandemic in the Philippines, the auditions and its program were held using Kumu, a Filipino online streaming platform.
+Pinoy Big Brother: Connect was first revealed during the October 18, 2020, episode of ASAP Natin 'To!, along with new audition mechanics for this newest season.
+As the season was held during the COVID-19 pandemic in the Philippines, the auditions and its program were held using Kumu, a Filipino online streaming platform.
 Auditions were opened for ages 16 to 35 years-old.
 The auditions were opened on October 19, 2020; it ended on November 11, 2020.

-For an aspiring housemate to join Pinoy Big Brother: Connect, they must create a Kumu account and record a 1-minute video wherein they will be introducing themselves and why they want to join Pinoy Big Brother.
-Afterwards, they were required to upload it on Kumu and use the hashtag #PBBkumuaudition; a maximum of one entry per account.
-If an auditionee was accepted as one of the shortlisted hopefuls, they will then receive a message from a PBB executive via Kumu.
+For an aspiring housemate to join Pinoy Big Brother: Connect, they must create a Kumu account and recorded a one-minute video wherein they introduce themselves and why they want to join Pinoy Big Brother.
+Afterwards, they were required to upload their audition video on Kumu and use the hashtag #PBBkumuaudition; a maximum of one entry per account will be accepted.
+If an auditionee was accepted as one of the shortlisted hopefuls, they will receive a message from a PBB executive via Kumu's texting service.
 At the end of the online auditions via Kumu, a total of 177,524 audition entries were submitted for this season—the highest in the entire history of the franchise.

 COVID-19 precautions

-Pinoy Big Brother: Connect had some notable changes due to the ongoing COVID-19 pandemic in the Philippines.
-Prior to the premiere of Pinoy Big Brother: Connect on December 6, 2020, the Pinoy Big Brother house was thoroughly disinfected, the hosts, crew, and the housemates of the show also went onto a PCR testing, and social distancing was also being observed inside the house as the preventive measure from the ongoing COVID-19 pandemic.
+Pinoy Big Brother: Connect had some notable changes as a result of the COVID-19 pandemic in the Philippines, which forced the country's government to impose restrictions to mitigate the spread of the said virus.
+Prior to the premiere of Pinoy Big Brother: Connect on December 6, 2020, the Pinoy Big Brother house was thoroughly disinfected, the hosts, crew, and the housemates of the show also went onto a PCR testing, and social distancing was also being observed inside the house as a preventive measure during the COVID-19 pandemic.
 There is also no audience present on the premiere night of the show on December 6, 2020.

 Timeslot

 The show aired daily on Mondays to Fridays at 10:00 p.m. after Walang Hanggang Paalam, on Saturdays at 10:00 p.m. after Maalaala Mo Kaya, and on Sundays at 8:30 p.m. after Your Face Sounds Familiar.
 The show's companion show, Pinoy Big Brother: Kumunect Tayo, aired daily via Kumu, Facebook, and YouTube at 5:00 p.m. for its afternoon show, while it follows the main show's schedule for its evening show.

 Also, in this season, evictions regularly occurred on Sundays, while the lists of nominees were usually revealed on Mondays or Tuesdays.

-The show did not air on December 20, 2020, as it was pre-empted by ABS-CBN's Christmas Special.
+The show pre-empted on December 20, 2020 to give way for ABS-CBN's Christmas Special.